 You are new to table tennis or you just want to come back and learn, from the beginning, the correct table tennis techniques.
 Table tennis techniques have changed a lot.
 However, people still using the old designed course, which is not adapted to the “new trends in table tennis”.
 Today, I will show you the new (re-designed) table tennis lessons for the beginner to learn the modern table tennis strokes.
 These are the 10 table tennis basics that every beginner should know.

 What are the basic skills of table tennis?

-Some coach has proposed the accelerated table tennis course (only in 10 days) to learn the fundamentals of table tennis.
+Some coach has proposed the accelerated table tennis course (step by step) to learn the fundamentals of table tennis.
 However, to master the correct techniques, a player should do the repetition several times.
 The proper mechanism needs the “muscle memory”.
 That’s why in a short amount of time (10 days), you can not master correctly the basic skills.
 Focus on basic skills during your first 2 years of training.

 In your first 2 years of your career, you should master these basic techniques.

 Based on the Chinese coaching, there are 10 fundamental skills in table tennis.